What to Do When a Loved One Dies – 2023 Update

 #6 – Handle care of dependents and pets

-Ask someone to look after your loved ones home and pets.
+Ask someone to look after your loved ones’ homes and pets.
 Lock the house and vehicle.
-Make sure the car is parked in a secure and legal area.
+Make sure to park the car in a secure and legal area.
 Ask someone to look after the house to prevent theft.
-If the house is vacant, notify the landlord or property manager and the police.
+If the house is vacant, notify the landlord, property manager, and police.

 Ask a relative or friend to keep an eye on the house, answer the phone, throw all perishable food out, collect mail, and water the plants.
-Have someone care for the pets until a permanent arrangement is made.
+Arrange for pet care until you make the necessary arrangements.

 #7 – Call the person’s employer

 Call your loved one’s employer if he is working.
 Also, request information about company benefits, including life insurance, and if there are any outstanding payments due that your loved one is entitled to.

 What To Do Within A Few Days After Death

 #1 – Arrange for funeral and burial or cremation